cherrygarcia/DissertationSeminar/defenseseminar.md

 Note: Here is an outline of our analysis approach. [first 2 bullets]

+This was to address posible positivity violations.
 That's what I'm showing in the figure on the right.

 describe fig